-Construction Management Project 1

-Prerequisites: All Stage 1 & Stage 2 Session 1 subjects
+Construction Management Project 1 Staff Contact: School Office CP5 S4 HPW2 Prerequisites: All Stage 1 & Stage 2 Session 1 subjects Note/s: Compulsory.

 An integrated individual or team project that draws together material covered in all subjects of the first three semesters of the course.
 Simulation of construction conditions including technical, management, business and social aspects that have to be considered by the construction professional.